-Not available - Used to denote medicinal products that have been withdrawn or discontinued by the company for commercial or safety reasons i.e. they are no longer supplied or distributed in the UK.
-These products are no longer available and cannot be acquired from the manufacturer on an 'individual patient supply' basis
+Not available - Used to denote medicinal products that have been withdrawn or discontinued by

+ry reasons i.e. they are no longer supplied or distributed in the vailable and cannot be acquired from the manufacturer on an

 Appliance Product Information

 Size

+Field Population:

+A string

+Additional Information:

-Information relating to the size of an appliance where this information is not captured within the VMP name.
-Examples of this type of appliance include incontinence and ostomy equipment where size may be expressed in SI units e.g. mm, by a description e.g. small or a mixture of both.
+captured within the VMP name.
+Exar appliance/medical device where this information is not mples of this type of appliance include incontinence and be expressed in SI units e.g. mm, by a description e.g. small or

-Jade Naturalflex sheath 25mm small

-Urosheath 28.5mm small
+Examples:

-Biotrol Elite Colostomy bag Starter hole

-Biotrol Elite Colostomy bag 25mm
+Jade Naturalflex sheath Urosheath Biotrol Elite Colostomy bag Biotrol Elite Colostomy bag 25mm small 28.5mm small Starter hole 25mm

 Colour

+Field Population:

 dm+d list

+Additional Information:

-Occasionally colour is useful in determining which of a number of optional devices is appropriate.
-When appropriate the dictionary will be populated with the colour as specified in the Drug Tariff.
+mining which of a number of optional medical devices is ictionary will be populated with the colour as specified in the

 Product Order Number

+Field Population:

+A string

-Certain appliances are associated with order numbers within the Drug Tariff (England and Wales).
+Certain appliances/medical devices are associated with order numbers within the Drug Tariff (England and Wales).
 The Drug Tariff number will be added to the dictionary.